 - Eating a diet that includes foods rich in calcium and vitamin D. If you eat 1,000 mg of calcium each day you have a reduced risk of hip fractures.
 Ask your practice nurse for advice about diet.
 Briefly, you can eat 1,000 mg calcium most easily by:

 - Taking dietary supplements of calcium and/or vitamin D tablets if you do not get enough in your diet and you are at increased risk of developing osteoporosis.
-A dietary supplement of vitamin D is recommended for all people over the age of 65.
+A dietary supplement of 10 micrograms of vitamin D is recommended for all people over the age of 65.

 - Stopping smoking if you smoke.